5 Must-Know Answers to Common Cooking Questions

 Are raw or uncooked vegetables better for you?

 All vegetables are good for you.
 And some vegetables are great for certain things.
-For example, tomatoes which contain lycopene helps protect against prostate cancer, is better absorbed when cooked.
+For example, tomatoes, which contain lycopene, help protect against prostate cancer and are better absorbed when cooked.
 In contrast, if you overcook broccoli, many of the nutrients leach out.
 If you’re not sure how to cook your veggies to get the best nutrients, registered dietician Andy De Santis suggests eating them raw or lightly cooked.

 How common is salmonella, and how can I prevent it?